 Primary materials: Cloth, glue, metal mesh, sawdust, tape, acrylic paint.

-“Purple hair” and “tasteful” are not words I ever expected to say in the same sentence.
-But I saw a woman with long, dark purple hair that worked for her, and that inspired me to make this.
+At a dance lesson I saw a woman with long, dark purple hair that really worked for her, and that inspired me to make this.
 It is the second mask in a trilogy of similar shapes (preceded by the First One, followed be Grace).

 Besides the color, there were a few things I wanted to accomplish: